-Reduced use of custodial sentences and remand: a) Balance between community sentences relative to short custodial sentences under one year b) Proportion of people appearing from custody who The use of custody in the Orkney Area is low for both custodial sentences and for use in remand.
+Reduced use of custodial sentences and remand: a) Balance between community sentences relative to short custodial sentences under one year b) Proportion of people appearing from custody who are remanded The use of custody in the Orkney Area is low for both custodial sentences and for use in remand.
 The use of remand is low in recognition of the individual's requirement to be removed from the Island and be further from support services and families.
 However if the circumstances justify this action then it is not a barrier.
 The specific data and proportions are difficult to determine for the small numbers relating to percentage increases and variances which make analysis challenging.
-Residents in general remain on Orkney surrounded by local support, and this has the potential to increase the possibility to change behaviour and assist with reintegration within the community. are remanded The delivery of interventions targeted at problem drug and alcohol use [NHS Local Delivery Plan (LDP) Standard] The target set for Orkney in regard to Alcohol Brief Interventions (ABI's) for 2019-2020 was 249.
+Residents in general remain on Orkney surrounded by local support, and this has the potential to increase the possibility to change behaviour and assist with reintegration within the community.
+The delivery of interventions targeted at problem drug and alcohol use [NHS Local Delivery Plan (LDP) Standard] The target set for Orkney in regard to Alcohol Brief Interventions (ABI's) for 2019-2020 was 249.
 During the reporting year there were 431 ABI's carried out in Orkney.
 62 of which were in primary care settings.
 100 % of NHS Orkney clients requiring drug/alcohol treatment commenced treatment within the national standard of 3 weeks.
 Orkney are using Alcohol Brief Interventions well above set national standards.
 Number of Police Recorded Warnings, police diversion, fiscal measures, fiscal diversion, supervised bail, community sentences (including CPOs, DTTOs and RLOs) During the reporting period police in Orkney issued 5 restorative justice warnings and 13 recorded police warnings.
 This data is collated and reported regularly throughout the reporting year.
 There were 78 community based disposals and 2 diversions from prosecution during the reporting year.
 There were no DTTOs or RLOs Opportunities for diversion and early intervention are maximised to increase the potential for change whilst minimising the additional harm caused by unnecessary progression through the Criminal Justice System.
 The partnership will continue to support any initiative that builds on this.

 Number of short- term sentences under one year During the reporting period there were 5 custodial sentences received by Orkney residents.
 1 was for a period less than 3 months 4 were between 3 and 6 months Evidence provides that the low number of short term sentences were a disposal for repeat offenders.
-Other information relevant to National Outcome Four A coordinator was ap It should be noted that for a large part of the reporting year the partnership did not have a coordinator in post and this reduced activity in all national outcomes A coordinator was appointed in late January 2020.
-Evidence has been included that demonstrates proposed initiatives started since then, however this was interrupted due to temporary redeployment to urgent work due to the COVID pandemic
+Other information relevant to National Outcome Four A coordinator was a e a coordinator in post and this reduced activity in all national outcomes monstrates proposed initiatives started since then, however this was